creative partner, LARK Skin Co.

 But somewhere along the path I realized that my future didn’t have to be a set of checked-boxes, it could look however I wanted it to.
 I was afraid of what everyone would think, but with the support of my husband and family, I left the corporate world and started my own marketing consulting company, SMALLSTRAND.

 Ironically, that business is what connected me with Lisa Dolan, and after a few months I pressed pause on SMALLSTRAND and focused on LARK Skin Co. full-time.
-Becoming co-owner of LARK and Lisa’s Creative Partner has been everything I have pictured for my career.
+Becoming Lisa’s Creative Partner has been everything I have pictured for my career.
 Just another way I’m realizing there are no accidents in life.

-So now here we are, I’m sitting at the helm of a skincare company alongside my business partner.
+So now here we are, I’m sitting alongside another entrepreneur at the helm of a skincare company.
 We have big ideas for growth and even bigger ideas for propelling this cultural shift.
 I’m feeling fulfilled, inspired and excited to execute our work.
 But there was something going on a bit deeper.

 A few days after our second photo shoot for the campaign, I had a breakdown.
 All of these self-hatred thoughts I thought I had under control, or worse yet, I thought were “normal thoughts”, came flooding out of me at once.
 I felt like such a fraud — here I am working with the most beautiful women inside and out to promote confidence and break through cultural ideals — yet I am wrought with self-doubting shame.
 How can I preach something I don’t even believe myself?
 It's been a long time coming (about 29 and a half years), but I'm ready to do the deep work.